 When users find the applications provided by the IT team too much hassle or lacking in functionality, it’s easy to cut through the red tape and deploy apps at will, without the knowledge or approval of the IT team.
 Just log in, upload, share and it’s done.
 The question is, who controls it?

 Shadow IT presents a major challenge for IT executives.
-Having very little visibility into where the organization’s critical data is located, who has access to it, and what security controls are in place poses a hefty risk to the entire organization.
+Having very little visibility into where the organisation’s critical data is located, who has access to it, and what security controls are in place poses a hefty risk to the entire organization.

 Shadow IT does however, also have its benefits.
 Integrating new cloud applications into the workplace can lead to greater innovation and productivity.
 Employees can use the tools that best serve their tasks.
 Banning the use of cloud applications can often hinder creativity and do more harm than good.

 The reality is that there are very few ways to stop the practice – and there is actually no need to do so.
 This is not to say that you shouldn’t try to shine as much light as possible into the darkness of the IT landscape.
 These days, there are technologies available that allow IT teams to easily manage the use of Cloud Apps.
-CensorNet’s Unified Security System (USS) gives users the freedom to safely use applications in the cloud.
-It monitors and tracks the use of all cloud applications, even unauthorized ones, when and how they are being used.
+Censornet’s Unified Security System (USS) gives users the freedom to safely use applications in the cloud.
+It monitors and tracks the use of all cloud applications, even unauthorised ones, when and how they are being used.
 Cloud Application Control is an element of USS.

 Educate your employees

-Instead of stoking the fear of hackers, organizations need to acknowledge that everyone, especially their own employees, poses a threat to IT security, intentionally or unintentionally.
+Instead of stoking the fear of hackers, organisations need to acknowledge that everyone, especially their own employees, poses a threat to IT security, intentionally or unintentionally.
 That’s why in addition to the use of modern security technologies, staff education should always be a top priority.
-Realizing that corporate data can quickly get into the wrong hands via cloud applications and putting processes in place to ensure staff think twice about this is the first step towards improving IT security.
+Realising that corporate data can quickly get into the wrong hands via cloud applications and putting processes in place to ensure staff think twice about this is the first step towards improving IT security.